Al Jazeera Infographic Workshop Case Study

 Day One – Session 2 – Journalists & Producers

 In the first session with the producers & journalist team, we took the group through the basics of researching, structuring and briefing an infographic.
 The practical exercise showed how to deconstruct an infographic into a written form.
 This gives a perspective on how to brief for infographics.
-It gives a good overview of the production cycle of an infographic design (or any visual content – microsite, animation, interactive data visualisation).
+It gives a good overview of the production cycle of an infographic design (or any visual content – microsite, animation, interactive data visualization).

 As we were taking the team through the infographic work we do as an agency, it became clear that they needed help with the communication of data and how to brief designers when using data.

 In the second session, we took them through our own briefing/process documents.
-We worked on how they should choose data, how much to use and how to structure it visually.
-We also talked about when to use data, as opposed to icons, written content or images/video to best convey the message and support the infographic.
+We worked on how they should choose data, how much to use, and how to structure it visually.
+We also talked about when to use data, as opposed to icons, written content, or images/video to best convey the message and support the infographic.